naelmostafa/naelmostafa/README.md

 - 💬 Talk to me about **Freelancing Opportunites, Open Source**

-- 📫 How to reach me:
+- 📫 How to reach me: <a href = 'https://www.linkedin.com/in/nael-mansour'> linkedin </a>

 <h2> Skills 🖥️ </h2>
 <p align="left">